 - Designate someone to help you with the dress.
 Make sure that she’s ready before you are.

-- Have someone clean up your room before your photographer / videographer gets there.
+- Have someone clean up your room before your photographer and/or videographer gets there.
 It’s not easy to take good pictures if we have to clean up the food from your bed.
 Some things are fixable in Photoshop, while others are almost impossible to do.

 - Have someone clean up your fiance’s room.
 I can’t stress on this enough.
 Almost every day we go to a room that looks like a mess.
 Sometimes it’s easy to fix.
 Sometimes it’s just a mess.

 - Keep the rings together.
 It doesn’t matter in which room, but we need to see them together in order to take pictures of them.
 You can keep your engagement ring in your hand at all times.

 - If you want something to be photographed, make sure that we can see it.
 It’s always best if you lay out your jewelry and accessories on a table or on the bed.
 We need to see the things that are hidden in your safe, bag, or luggage.
 If we can’t see it, there won’t be pictures of it.

 - Allow plenty of time to get ready (1.5 hours for photos and last minute details is a safe timeframe)